MENU

 Neighborhood Revitalization

-As part of the Imagine St. Joseph 2040 plan, there is a critical need to revitalize the older neighborhoods in St. Joseph.
+As part of the Imagine St. Joseph 2040 there is a critical need to revitalize the older neighborhoods in St. Joseph.
 Great progress has been made with the passage of a rental inspection program, as well as the creation of a local Land Bank.
 The Chamber suggests the City and County support neighborhood revitalization efforts through funding to address infrastructure needs, as well as the creation of programs, such as revolving loans for property owners, policies and providing resources to support opportunities to restore and improve housing in the older, historic neighborhoods of St. Joseph.

 Government Websites